nodecfdi/tooling-config/packages/eslint-config/README.md

    */
   pathsOveriddes?: {
     /**
-     * With this setting, if you have multiple tsconfig.json files in your project (like tsconfig.json, tsconfig.eslint.json, tsconfig.node.json, etc...) you can specify which config Sheriff will pickup.
+     * With this setting, if you have multiple tsconfig.json files in your project (like tsconfig.json, tsconfig.eslint.json, tsconfig.node.json, etc...) you can specify which config NodeCfdi will pickup.
 You can also specify a list of paths, see: https://typescript-eslint.io/linting/typed-linting/monorepos/#one-tsconfigjson-per-package-and-an-optional-one-in-the-root.
      */
     tsconfigLocation?: string | string[];
     /**